edgedelta/docs/docs/appendices/on-prem-rehydration.md

 >
 > This setting may be hidden for your organization.
 If you do not see this option, then please contact Edge Delta.

 6. Deploy the rehydration function handler.
 (The external load balancer for the OpenFaaS gateway was not exposed when helm chart was installed.
-As a result, Edge Delta will temporarily enable port forwarding to connect to OpenFaas.)
+As a result, you need to temporarily enable port forwarding to connect to OpenFaaS.)

 ```
 kubectl port-forward -n edgedelta-rehydration svc/gateway 8080:8080